 So, now you know the difference between the Bernedoodle generations, you can make a decision easily while getting a Bernedoodle for yourself.
 We’d always recommend you to get a dog from an experienced dog breeder.

-Got any question?
+Got any questions?
 Ask us through the feedback form below and we’d love to help you.

 You may also like reading: Bernedoodle Names